-Many of the slip and fall personal injury lawsuits filed are based on an argument that hazardous conditions existed and were at fault for the injury.
+In addition to the many slip and fall accident scenarios, a good amount of slip and fall personal injury lawsuits filed are based on an argument that hazardous conditions existed and were at fault for the injury.
 A hazardous condition is a situation in which there is a strong potential for injury.
 For example, a broken stair or a sidewalk in which there are marked crevasses or cracks that are covered with snow and therefore not obvious to the individual walking on the surface would be instances of permanent hazardous conditions.

 Cases involving hazardous conditions such as these are quite viable in terms of personal injury slip and fall lawsuits.
 The reason for this is that the injured person’s responsibility and comparative negligence is relatively low.
 The property owner’s degree of responsibility for a permanent hazardous condition is high and therefore, their liability for any injury that may result from the hazard is high as well.